Jameer-Basha/100-days-challange/README.md

 69. Biggest Number from Elements of List
 70. Missing Number in List
 71. Wave Array
 72. Sub Array with Zero Sum
+73. Anagrams